 8. Reports.
-Within 90 days after the end of the Company's fiscal year, the Company shall provide each Stockholder with an individualized report on such Stockholder's investment, including the purchase date(s), purchase price and number of Shares owned, as well as the dates of Distributions and amounts of Distributions paid during the prior fiscal year.
-In addition, the Company shall provide to each Participant an individualized quarterly report at the time of each Distribution payment showing the number of Shares owned prior to the current Distribution, the amount of the current Distribution and the number of Shares owned after the current Distribution.
+Within 90 days after the end of the Company's fiscal year, the Company shall provide each Stockholder with an individualized report on such Stockholder's investment, including the purchase date(s), purchase price, number and class of Shares owned, as well as the dates of Distributions and amounts of Distributions paid during the prior fiscal year.
+In addition, the Company shall provide to each Participant an individualized quarterly report at the time of each Distribution payment showing the number and class of Shares owned prior to the current Distribution, the amount of the current Distribution.

 9. Termination by Participant.
 A Participant may terminate participation in the Plan at any time, without penalty, by delivering to the Company a written notice.
 Prior to the listing of the Shares on a national stock exchange, any transfer of Shares by a Participant to a non-Participant will terminate participation in the Plan with respect to the transferred Shares.
-If a Participant terminates Plan participation, the Company will ensure that the terminating Participant's account will reflect the whole number of shares in such Participant's account and provide a check for the cash value of any fractional share in such account.
+Any transfer of Shares by a Participant to a non-Participant will terminate participation in the Plan with respect to the transferred Shares.
+Any transfer of Shares by a Participant terminates Plan participant will terminate participation, in the Plan with respect to the transferred Shares.
+If a Participant terminates Plan participation, the Company may, at its option, ensure that the terminating Participant's account will reflect the whole number of shares in such Participant's account and provide a check for the cash value of any fractional share in such account.
 Upon termination of Plan participation for any reason, Distributions will be distributed to the Stockholder in cash.